YCL92/TMD-LDCT/README.md

 python rebin-siemens.py # for Siemens studies
 ```

-The above commands will generate lots of small files that occupy plenty of space, make sure you have at least 1.7TB of free disk space.
+The above commands will generate tons of small files that occupy plenty of space, make sure you have at least **1.7TB** of free disk space.